mlpce/slinput/README.md

 ## Adaptations

-The library builds for both Atari ST (using vbcc cross compiler) and Linux (tested with g++) using cmake.
+The library builds for both Atari ST (using vbcc cross compiler or Pure C native compiler) and Linux (tested with g++) using cmake.
 The library itself uses C. The unit tests build optionally (configurable via cmake) and will only work for Linux - these use Google Test and C++.

-## Building
+## Building using cmake on Linux

-### Atari ST
+### Atari ST cross compile

 A directory exists called **build/tos**.
 Within this directory is a toolchain file for vbcc: **vbcc_tc.cmk**.